sona3Admin/sona3-test/README.md

 Create a new branch for your feature or bug fix.
 Implement your changes and thoroughly test them.
 Submit a pull request with a detailed description of your changes.

 License
 This project is licensed under the MIT License.
 For more details, see the LICENSE file.

-You can copy and paste this Markdown into your project's README.md file and make any further modifications or additions as needed.